DIY – How To Make A Milking Table. Read This Before You Start Drilling

 How to do it (DIY method):

-Buy a simple black curtain panel or fabric (polyester or blackout cloth works best).
+- Choose your fabric: Buy a simple black curtain panel or fabric.
+Polyester or blackout cloth works best.

-Measure the perimeter of your massage table frame and cut the curtain to length.
+- Measure and cut: Measure the perimeter of your massage table frame and cut the fabric to size, leaving 1–2 inches extra at the top for attachment.

-Sew or glue the matching Velcro strips to the top edge of your curtain.
+- Attach Velcro to fabric: Sew or glue the matching Velcro strips to the top edge of the curtain.

-Attach the curtain all around the table, leaving a discreet opening at the back for entry.
+- Install the curtain: Attach the curtain around the table, leaving a discreet opening at the back for entry.

 Why this works: